joeavanzato/goexec/README.md

 ### Features

-* Ad-hoc command execution via WMI, Scheduled Tasks or Windows Services
+* Ad-hoc command execution via multiple mechanisms
+  * WMI - runs as current user (WIP for SYSTEM elevation)
+  * Task/Service - runs as SYSTEM or supplied user if using -runas
+  * MMC20 (DCOM) - runs as current/supplied user
   * All of these rely on SMB to read the resulting command output - task/service names can be customized as needed - if none is specified, a random one is created and deleted following execution.
 * Interactive Shells via Named Pipe or Bind/Reverse TCP
   * Either method can be used to achieve a fully interactive shell into either cmd.exe or powershell.exe